- Windows Sandbox is a secure surrounding that detaches the running apps from the main system.

 In technical terms, it is a virtual machine designed on-demand, by using Microsoft’s hypervisor and running the same operating system screen as the one on your first machine.

-It is around 100MB in size which can be used to install and run untrusted classic apps, in an isolated mode from the main installation.
+It is around 100MB in size and can be used to install and run untrusted classic apps, in an isolated mode from the main installation.

 As additional information, Microsoft Windows Sandbox is extremely efficient as it uses an integrated kernel scheduler, smart memory management, and virtual graphics.